282857341/nnFormer/README.md

 ```
 You need to adjust the path for yourself

-the inference.py is located at nnFormer/nnformer
+the inference.py is located at nnFormer/nnformer and single.sh is located at nnFormer

 more detail about the command:[train](https://github.com/MIC-DKFZ/nnUNet#3d-full-resolution-u-net) [inference](https://github.com/MIC-DKFZ/nnUNet#run-inference)